ydkb/ydkb.github.io/help/en/other-firmware/vial.md

 When setting in Vial / VIA, use a few buttons in User / CUSTOM to control.

+> [!ydda] If there is no button as shown below in User / CUSTOM
+> - Some keyboards do not have RGB control keys in User / CUSTOM, but use VIA / Vial's own key controls.

 Among them, the keys to control Mode (mode) / HUE (hue) / SAT (saturation) / LUM (brightness) do not need to be set for both addition and subtraction.
 You can press and hold <kbd>Shift</kbd> + the corresponding RGB control key to perform the reverse operation.
 For example, the function of <kbd>Shift</kbd>+<kbd>HUE++</kbd> is <kbd>HUE-</kbd>.

 ![|700](assets/vial-ydkb-rgb.jpg)